ku2h7/W0_Tutorial/README.md

 ```

-b.
+c.
 Create a file, like readme.md.

-c.
+d.
 Initialize New Repository in an exiting folder.

 - For the first, initialize your exiting folder, with this command line: